GenOM: Ontology Matching with Description Generation and Large Language Model: Overall System Performance Evaluation

 \subsection{Datasets and Evaluation Metrics}

-The experiments were conducted on the \texttt{OAEI 2024 Bio-ML}\footnote{\url{https://krr-oxford.github.io/OAEI-Bio-ML/2024/index.html}} track \cite{he2022machine} whose benchmarks are designed for biomedical ontology alignment tasks.
-The dataset comprises five sub-tasks involving six widely used biomedical ontologies: \texttt{Systematized Nomenclature of Medicine - Clinical Terms (SNOMED-CT)}, \texttt{National Cancer Institute Thesaurus (NCIT)}, \texttt{Foundational Model of Anatomy (FMA)}, \texttt{Human Disease Ontology (DOID)}, \texttt{Orphanet Rare Disease Ontology (ORDO)}, and \texttt{Online Mendelian Inheritance in Man (OMIM)}.
-The two official evaluation protocols of the Bio-ML track were adopted: \textit{global matching} which focuses on ranking the correct target concept among a list of candidates, and \textit{local ranking} which is to evaluate the system's ability to identify correct mappings among all the possible concept pairs across two ontologies.
-Precision (P), Recall (R), and F1-score are measured for global matching, and Mean Reciprocal Rank (MRR) and Hit@1 are calculated for local ranking.
-These metrics provide a comprehensive view of the OM systems.
+The experiments were conducted on the \texttt{Bio-ML}\footnote{\url{https://krr-oxford.github.io/OAEI-Bio-ML/2024/index.html}} track \cite{he2022machine} of the Ontology Alignment Evaluation Initiative (OAEI) in 2024, which provides benchmarks specifically designed for biomedical ontology alignment, with a particular focus on machine learning-based systems.
+This track comprises five sub-tasks involving six widely used biomedical ontologies: \texttt{Systematized Nomenclature of Medicine Clinical Terms (SNOMED-CT)}, \texttt{National Cancer Institute Thesaurus (NCIT)}, \texttt{Foundational Model of Anatomy (FMA)}, \texttt{Human Disease Ontology (DOID)}, \texttt{Orphanet Rare Disease Ontology (ORDO)}, and \texttt{Online Mendelian Inheritance in Man (OMIM)}.
+These tasks cover multiple biomedical domains, including diseases, anatomical structures, pharmaceuticals, and neoplasms.
+As summarized in Table~\ref{tab:dataset_stats}, the five tasks correspond to different ontology pairs with varying semantic scopes and structural characteristics.
+All involved ontologies are large-scale biomedical ontologies containing thousands to tens of thousands of concepts, which makes the alignment problem particularly challenging.
+Evaluating ontology matching systems on such large and heterogeneous ontologies enables a more comprehensive assessment of the scalability and robustness of the proposed approach.

+The two official evaluation protocols of the Bio-ML track were adopted: \textit{global matching} which is to evaluate the system's ability to identify correct mappings among all the possible concept pairs across two ontologies, and \textit{local ranking} which focuses on ranking the correct target concept of a given source concept among a list of candidates.

+Precision (P), Recall (R) and F1-score are measured for global matching, and Mean Reciprocal Rank (MRR) and Hit@1 are calculated for local ranking.
+In the competition, these metrics provide a comprehensive assessment of the OM systems.

+All evaluations strictly follow the official OAEI Bio-ML evaluation protocols and metric definitions, using the provided reference alignments, to ensure fair and comparable results across the systems.